ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 </div>

-#### Visual interpreation
+#### Visual interpretation
 From the VV and VH backscatter images, clear textural differences can be observed (brighter and darker streaks) likely corresponding to variations in surface roughness, water, and snow conditions.
-However, while some areas show strong contrast, others appear smoother, indicating that the model needs to learn subtle backscatter differences.

-Looking at the first row of images as an example, the model generalizes well for larger snow zones but struggles with mixed or transitional pixels (e.g., where radar signals change rapidly).
-This could be due to coarse labeling or spatial smoothing introduced by the decoder.
+Comparing the SAR images and the labels, it is very hard for the naked human eye to distinguish the wet snow from snow, therefore, the model will have to learn to pick up patterns from the subtle backscatter differences.

 <div style="display: flex; flex-direction: column; align-items: center; margin: 40px 0;"> <img src="https://github.com/eurodatacube/eodash-assets/blob/main/stories/ScienceHub-Challenge-September-2025/Team-4/results2.png?raw=true" style="max-width: 100%; width: 800px; height: auto;" alt="" /> <p style="text-align: center; font-size: 1.2em; margin-top: 10px;"> <b>Figure 6.</b> Comparison of input Sentinel-1 VV and VH images, predicted segmentation mask, and target mask. </p> </div>

-In contrast, the second (bottom) row shows that the model reliably detects large homogeneous features (such as water bodies) but misses smaller-scale heterogeneity, again suggesting limitations related to radar ambiguity or spatial resolution.
+* **Observations**: While the model identified broad homogeneous zones like open water (see figure 6), it failed to capture the subtle textural differences in transitional zones.
+* **Interpretation**: The decision to downsample Sentinel-1 to 100 m likely resulted in substantial information loss.
+By averaging out the fine-scale backscatter textures inherent in high-res SAR data, we removed the very cues the model needed to distinguish complex surfaces.
+The results are likely negatively impacted due to the small sample size and lack of topographical context and look-angle in the input channels.

 ## Conclusions
-Water and dry snow are identified with very high accuracy, while wet snow detection performs fairly well but becomes less consistent after longer training.
-Bare ground remains the most difficult to detect, likely because its radar signal overlaps with that of wet snow or because there weren’t enough training examples.

-Overall, the results show that Sentinel-1 radar data is excellent for spotting water and snow-covered areas but less reliable for distinguishing wet snow from bare ground.
-The current setup, combining the CROMA encoder with a UPerNet decoder, already performs strongly.
-Future improvements could come from adding time-series data, integrating extra context such as elevation or temperature, and using better class balancing to help the model learn from underrepresented surfaces.
+* **Summary**: This project represents a **quick "first look" feasibility test** conducted over a 2-day challenge period.
+Due to the small dataset (~150 scenes) and time constraints, **current results are inconclusive**.
+The model in its current state cannot yet reliably distinguish wet snow from wet soil without a reference.
+However, the experiment highlighted specific technical barriers that, if addressed, could unlock success.

+####  Future Roadmap: Data
+* **Native Resolution**: Stop downsampling.
+Future iterations must use Sentinel-1 at its native resolution (approx. 10–20 m) to preserve textural information.
+* **Scale Up**: Process and ingest the full Sentinel-1 Svalbard wet snow dataset (Vickers et al., 2022), rather than a small subset.
+The 2-day constraint limited us to a fraction of the available data; a larger dataset can be essential for machine learning models to learn complex and nuanced features.
+* **Local Incidence Angle (LIA**): Add LIA as an additional input channel.
+Radar backscatter is heavily dependent on the angle of interaction, and this missing context likely confused the model.
+* **Topography**: Integrate Digital Elevation Models (DEM) to help the model rule out wet snow in low-lying, warm valleys where wet soil is more likely.
+* **Augmentation**: Implement robust data augmentation (rotation, flipping) to prevent overfitting.

+#### Future Roadmap: Model Architecture
+* **Encoders**: Test different backbone architectures to see which pre-trained weights offer the best transfer learning for polar environments.
+* **Decoders**: Experiment with different segmentation heads beyond UPerNet.
+* **Loss Functions**: Explore loss functions that penalize boundary errors more heavily to sharpen the detection of snow-lines.